 Unlike other Saharan countries, rental cars are easily available from city airports, allowing you to explore the region on highways, or, if you wish, on a network of rough but easy-to-follow desert tracks where a 4×4 or dual sport motorcycle will be best.

 Remember, it’s not as simple as slinging your suitcases into the back of a jeep and roaring off into the dunes.
 If you’re serious about getting on the dirt (and there is no reason why it can’t be done), a book like Sahara Overland lists over 1100 kilometers of GPS-ed routes in the Moroccan Sahara, as well as detailed guidance on the equipment and recovery techniques.
 (Also see Driving the Sahara)

 At the very least, check that your rental vehicle has a spare tire and the tools to change it.
-Also, buy yourself an inexpensive 20 liter gas can from the local market and fill it for emergency fuel and bring along plus a box of bottled water
+Also, buy yourself an inexpensive 20-liter gas can from the local market and fill it with emergency fuel and bring along plus a box of bottled water

 The coastal resort of Agadir is the most convenient place to rent a car for the Sahara, with Hertz, Budget, Avis and Europcar branches.
 You can also rent at the Agadir and Ouarzazate airports.

 Local agencies based at the airport will offer even better rates.
-Few are on the web, so check out recommendations in the travel guides listed below or search GoNOMAD’s Transports listings
+Few are on the web, so check out recommendations in the travel guides listed below.

 Always opt for unlimited mileage deals as you could easily cover 2000 kilometers in a week’s exploring.
 Fuel in Morocco works out at US 80c/liter for gas and US 50c/liter for diesel.